 - F-1 Students: M-Passport > Requests > Departure Form

 - J-1 Students: M-Passport > Requests > J-1 Departure Form

 - J-1 Scholars: J-1 Scholar Notice of Departure Form

 Please follow the instructions on the form that describe when and how to fill out the form and where to submit the form.

 If you will be out of the U.S. for at least three calendar months, you may apply for a waiver of your required health insurance.
-In order to apply for this waiver, you must visit the International Insurance office in person before your departure with evidence that you have purchased tickets and have confirmed reservations for your departure and return dates.
+In order to apply for this waiver, you must complete and submit your International Health Insurance Temporary Absence Waiver request form to the International Center Health Insurance Office within 30 days of your departure from the U.S., along with evidence that you have purchased tickets and have confirmed reservations for your departure and return dates.
 An example of a person absent from the U.S. for three calendar months would be someone who left the U.S. on May 15 and returned on September 2, since they would be absent from the U.S. for all of June, July and August.
 However, if you are leaving the United States in order to participate in a U-M sponsored educational activity, such as a study abroad program, you are not eligible to cancel your international health insurance.

 Optional Coverage During your Grace Period